scottish-government-design-system/designsystem.gov.scot/styles/icons/index.md

 ## Accessibility

 Accessible SVG icons is a topic in itself.
-This [CSS Tricks article about accessible SVGs by Heather Migliorisi](https://css-tricks.com/accessible-svgs/#icons) is a good resource if you want learn abot a number of techniques for different use cases.
+This [CSS Tricks article about accessible SVGs by Heather Migliorisi](https://css-tricks.com/accessible-svgs/#icons) is a good resource if you want learn about a number of techniques for different use cases.

 Our approach is to keep things simple: as a rule of thumb all icons are considered decorative and have `aria-hidden="true"` so screen readers will ignore them.
 If it is important that a screen reader notify the user about an icon, place a hidden element before it with a text label, as we do in this example: